 By and large, obligations have proved less contentious than rights.
-Many supposed obligations seem little more than pious aspirations with which no one would quarrel.
+Many see obligations little more than pious aspirations with which no one would quarrel.
 There are few campaigns, violent or otherwise, in defence of an extension of obligations.
 This is not, however, to say that there are no areas of dispute.